 The IGST full form under GST law is Integrated Goods and Service Tax.
 It is called as IGST Act 2017.

-The scope of IGST Model gives meaning to the GST Act of which IGST is one of the component.
+The scope of IGST Model gives meaning to the GST Act of which IGST is one of the components.
 The IGST Act clarifies that Centre would levy IGST which would be CGST plus SGST on all inter-State transactions of taxable goods and services with appropriate provision for consignment or stock transfer of goods and services.

 The seller making supply outside the state will pay IGST on value addition after adjusting available credit of IGST, CGST, and SGST on his purchases.
 And the exporting State will transfer to the Centre the credit of SGST used in payment of IGST.